howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 *thru April 7, 2024*

-Following a break from working on the project during the Easter weekend, I've resumed splicing together 5' strips to make long 12-foot strips and gluing them to the bottom of the paddleboard frame.
+Following a break from working on the project during the Easter weekend, I've resumed splicing together 5' strips to make long 12-foot strips (two and one half pieces each) and gluing the long strips to the bottom of the paddleboard frame.
 For me this is a slow process as I'm only able to glue on two strips per day - one in the morning and a second in the evening.
-Of course some days life or work prevents me from keeping up this schedule.
+Of course on some days life or work prevents me from keeping up this twice daily schedule.
 At the end of this weekend (April 6 & 7) I will have glued 19 strips, leaving I predict 6 more pairs of strips to complete the bottom.
-I anticipate gluing the last strip to the bottom next Sunday night.
+I anticipate gluing the last strip to the bottom next Sunday evening.

 ![progress of stripping the board](/images/hobby/paddling/sup/2024-04-06_paddleboard-strips_600px.jpg)